coq-community/coqtail-math/README.md

 mathematical theorems and tools proved inside the Coq proof assistant.
 Results range mostly from arithmetic to real and complex analysis.

+Note that this project is distinct from [this other project named Coqtail](https://github.com/whonore/Coqtail), which helps using Coq in Vim.

 ## Requirements

 `master` is developed with Coq 8.12.0, which is its only requirement,